Camden Yards Tour – June 30

 We didn’t go in the dugout, but I took an up-close shot of it with me in front:

 Though Floyd was great, he didn’t seem too eager to go down to the field, so the 25-person group was pretty thankful for Nicole.
 She’s one of just two female head groundskeepers in all of baseball.
-(The other is in Detroit.)
+(The other is in Detroit at Comerica Park.)
 What an amazing, yet pressure-filled, job.
 And obviously, as I’ve noticed, her group is dedicated and skilled.
 Nicole posed for shots with a bunch of people from our group, so I got one, too:

 We left the field via the umpires tunnel, which is directly behind home plate.
 We walked up the tunnel to another tunnel, which runs around under the stands.
 From here, you can access both clubhouses and, of course, the umpires room.
 Floyd showed us the peep hole in the umpires room door; apparently, it’s the only peep hole in the entire ballpark!